-The Depression Treatment Program at Portland Psychotherapy is dedicated to devusing methods of treating depression that are based on the best science that is available.
+Through our Depression Treatment Services at Portland Psychotherapy we are dedicated to using methods of treating depression that are based on the best science that is available.
 This is known as evidence-based practice and means we use what science has to say to guide our practice in choosing what is most likely to help.
-Currently, we have several counselors providing Portland therapy services.
+Currently, we have several counselors providing Portland therapy services focused on depression.

 Dr. Doehne is a Licensed Psychologist in Oregon (#2880).
 He has a Psy.D. in Clinical Psychology and describes his approach to psychotherapy in the following manner: “In order to be as effective as possible in helping clients achieve positive outcomes, I use evidence-based psychotherapies.
 Like many of the people I work with, I come to this having had a diverse range of life experiences that shape who I am and how I approach my work.
 I have spent much of my training and early career in organizations that support social justice, equality, and the delivery of culturally-competent services to marginalized populations.
 These experiences have fostered values of humility, openness, acceptance, and respect for the inherent worth of each individual I work with.
 I honor the dignity and choice of clients as they explore and evaluate difficult experiences on their path toward healing.
 I meet people in the process of change exactly where they are, but also act as a guide to get them to where they want to be.”
 To learn more about Dr. Doehne, you can visit his profile page.